thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

              animate_menu_61
 ```

-In your local feature branch, you edit files and committed changes just like before.
-These new commits were stored on the local `animate_menu_61` branch, completely isolated from both the `master` and `origin/master` branches.
-This let you defer synchronizing until the feature is working as expected.
+Git makes no technical distinction between the `master` branch and a feature branch.
+So you can add and commit changes to a feature branch just as you did in the Centralized Workflow.
+The only difference being the new commits are stored in the local `animate_menu_61` branch, completely isolated from both the `master` and `origin/master` branches.
+This let you defer synchronizing your work with official project history until the feature is working as intended.

-Git makes no technical distinction between the `master` branch and feature branches, so developers can edit, stage, and commit changes to a feature branch just as they did in the Centralized Workflow.

 ```text
               origin/master